-This paper answers an open question of Chen, Doty, and Soloveichik [4], who showed that a function $f : \mathbb{N}^k \to \mathbb{N}^l$ is deterministically computable by a stochastic chemical reaction network (CRN) if and only if the graph of f is a semilinear subset of \mathbb{N}^{k+l} .
+This paper answers an open question of Chen, Doty, and Soloveichik [5], who showed that a function $f : \mathbb{N}^k \to \mathbb{N}^l$ is deterministically computable by a stochastic chemical reaction network (CRN) if and only if the graph of f is a semilinear subset of \mathbb{N}^{k+l} .
 That construction crucially used "leaders": the ability to start in an initial configuration with constant but non-zero counts of species other than the k species X_1, \ldots, X_k representing the input to the function f.
 The authors asked whether deterministic CRNs without a leader retain the same power.

-We answer this question affirmatively, showing that every semilinear function is deterministically computable by a CRN whose initial configuration contains only the input species X_1, \ldots, X_k , and zero counts of every other species, so long as $f(\mathbf{0}) = \mathbf{0}$.
+We answer this question affirmatively, showing that every semilinear function is deterministically computable by a CRN whose initial configuration contains only the input species X_1, \ldots, X_k , and zero counts of every other species.
 We show that this CRN completes in expected time O(n), where n is the total number of input molecules.
-This time bound is slower than the $O(\log^5 n)$ achieved in [4], but faster than the $O(n \log n)$ achieved by the direct construction of [4].
+This time bound is slower than the $O(\log^5 n)$ achieved in [5], but faster than the $O(n \log n)$ achieved by the direct construction of [5] (Theorem 4.1 in the latest online version of [5]), since the fast construction of that paper (Theorem 4.4) relied heavily on the use of a fast, error-prone CRN that computes arbitrary computable functions, and which crucially uses a leader.